AdobeDocs/experience-platform.en/help/data-governance/labels/user-guide.md

 ---
 # Manage data usage labels in the UI

 This user guide covers steps for working with data usage labels within the [!DNL Experience Platform] user interface.
-Before using the guide, please see the [Data Governance overview](../home.md) for a more robust introduction to the Data Governance framework.

 ## Manage labels at the dataset level